 - Anyone interested in the future may enjoy Chapter 1, and skimming other sections of the Guide for occasional thoughts, stories and predictions on the near- and longer-term future.
-Those looking for even more challenges, opportunities, uncertainties, forecasts and predictions should investigate the global foresight reading lists in Appendix 3.
+Those looking for even more challenges, opportunities, uncertainties, forecasts and predictions are encouraged to dive into the ample global foresight reading lists in Appendix 3.